ifch0o1/ifch0o1.github.io/README.md

 # personal-portfolio
 My portfolio.

-Node.js is used for local server which serve static files only.
+Node.js is used as local server which serve static files only.